djbursch/csuMarkovM-server/README.md

 * When install modules, type into command line "pip3 install <insert module name here>"

 ## How Does it Work?
-Using a Markov Chain Model that is trained on thousands of past department, college, university, and system data, we can provide accurate predictions, based on what we've seen in the past, to help administrators better prepare for the future.
+Using a Markov Chain Model that is trained on thousands of examples from previous semesters at California State Universitys, including multiple departments and colleges, we can provide accurate predictions based on what was seen in the past to help administrators better prepare for the future.
 A good website to help better understand Markov Chain's is https://setosa.io/ev/markov-chains/.